Yamaha YAS-108 Review

 The Yamaha YAS-108 is almost completely black and goes with curves where most models opt for clean right angles.
 Those curves give an otherwise inconspicuous design a little bit of pop, which we think will work well with most living room decors.

-Honestly, we are somewhat amazed that the Yamaha YAS-108 lists for only $200.
-Based on our hands on experience with it, we would expect it to cost $400 at the very minimum, and $500 almost sounds more reasonable.
+Honestly, we are somewhat amazed that the Yamaha YAS-108's price.
+Based on our hands-on experience with it, we would expect it to cost double at the very minimum.
 This product truly delivers an incredible value for the money.
 If you're on the fence about whether it's worth spending money to improve your TV's sound, get the Yamaha YAS-108.
 It's a small investment that will pay off in spades.

 The Yamaha YAS-108 offers the best value of any of the soundbars we tested, producing good sound for a fraction of the price of the top models.
 It is the perfect model for those on a budget.
-Honestly, unless your budget is $700+, we would recommend getting the $200 Yamaha YAS-108.
+Honestly, unless your budget is not tight, we would recommend getting the Yamaha YAS-108.